poxiu/tarjeta-presentacion/README.md

-# Alert!
+# Important:

-Reproduction, reposting or
-modification of the content
-of this site is prohibited.
+Reproduction, reposting or modification of the content of this site is prohibited.

 La reproducción, publicación o modificación del contenido de este sitio está prohibida.

 ## Atropos